-Join Jess Stratton for an in-depth discussion in this video Setting a replication schedule, part of Up and Running with Lotus Notes.
+Join Jess Stratton for an in-depth discussion in this video Setting a replication schedule, part of Learning Lotus Notes.

 We can send the changes to a local application back up to the server by manually triggering replication. …However, we can also tell Lotus Notes to replicate on a schedule that we specify. …This way we can be sure we'll always have an up-to-date version of our application without …actually having to remember to replicate. …To enable scheduled replication we need to click on the Open list and go to Replication and Sync. …If we wanted to trigger a manual replication, I know I can just click on the application …and choose Start Now.…